Home » Technology » IT » How Does The Performance of Your Website Change With HTTP VS HTTPS?

 What is HTTPS?

-Understanding The Terms Better
+Understanding the Terms Better

-Now imagine sending the same message in code language that only the final recipient will understand.
+Imagine sending the same message in code language that only the final recipient will understand.
 Even the thought feels safer, right?
 This is how HTTPS encrypts the data and information that you share online.

 Here are seven perks of using HyperText Transfer Protocol: